chrisdenmark84/AOS-Battle-Generator/README.md

-# AOSBattleGen
+# AOS Battle Generator

-AOS Battle Gen is a tool to allow for quick generatation of a battle plan in the game Age Of Sigmar.
+The Warhammer Age of Sigmar - Battle Generator is a web application designed to allow you to create battles for use in the Warhammer Age of Sigmar game by Games Workshop Limited.

+This currently encompasses the creation of up to 10 battles, including their battleplan and realm.